laramcj/laramcj/README.md

 Here are some ideas to get you started:

-- 🔭 Hoje estou trabalhando com QA. - I’m currently working on QA.
+- 🔭 Hoje estou trabalhando com Angular. - I’m currently working as an Angular developer.
 - 🌱 Estudando Front End/Sistemas para Internet-FIAP - I’m currently learning Front End/Sistemas para Internet-FIAP
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...